 a.
 You are the body of Christ, and members individually: Paul sums up his previous point.
 Even as a human body is a unified whole with many different parts, so also is the body of Jesus Christ.
 Now Paul will write about the different parts of the body.

 i.
 “We could call one eye, because of his acute observation of men and things, and penetration into cases of conscience and Divine mysteries.
 Another hand, from his laborious exertions in the Church.
 Another foot, from his industrious travels to spread abroad the knowledge of Christ crucified: and so of others.”
 (Clarke)

 b.
-Apostles are "special ambassadors" of the church.
+Apostles: These are “special ambassadors” of the church.
 Paul and others in his day had a unique apostolic authority, which will never be repeated because the foundation of the church has already been set (Ephesians 2:20).
-However, God still has His "special ambassadors" in the church today, though not with the same authority as the original apostles.
+However, God still has His “special ambassadors” in the church today, though not with the same authority as the original apostles.

 i.
 However, if one will either claim or receive the title of “prophet” today, let them be held to the standard of a prophet: 100% accuracy, in every word (Deuteronomy 18:20-22).

 d.
 Workers of miracles: Those used of God to do miracles.
 Yet, the Biblical pattern is for miracles to be done on the Holy Spirit’s initiative, not the initiative of the individual.

 e.
 Helps: This has in mind those who help, or assist, others in doing the work of the Lord.
 The term was used in Jewish context in this way: “The Levites were termed by the Talmudists helps of the priests.”
 (Clarke)